 Resources for Educators

-During each field trip, students explore the connections between history, science and engineering through The Bakken Museum’s interactive galleries.
-Students learn that they are part of science by finding a connection with the artifacts, experiments, scientists and inventors highlighted in the museum.
+During each field trip, students explore the connections between history, science and engineering through The Bakken Museum’s exhibits.
+Students learn that they are part of science by finding a connection with the artifacts, experiments, scientists, and inventors highlighted in the museum.
 In addition to guided tours, The Bakken Museum offers a variety of activities during your field trip.
 Each workshop is specially designed to meet your grade level needs.

 All workshops and tours support Academic Science Standards.